Kryst90/LogSmith/README.md

 ## License

-MIT License – free to use, modify, and distribute.
+MIT License – free to use, modify.